Liberty Announces Amended Terms of Listed Issuer Financing Exemption (LIFE) Private Placement of Units

 NOT FOR DISTRIBUTION TO U.S. NEWSWIRES OR DISSEMINATION IN THE UNITED STATES

 VANCOUVER, British Columbia and WILMINGTON, Mass., Dec.
-12, 2025 (GLOBE NEWSWIRE) -- Liberty Defense Holdings Ltd. (“Liberty” or the “Company”) (TSXV: SCAN, OTCQB: LDDFF, FRANKFURT: LD2), a leading technology provider of AI-based next generation detection solutions for concealed weapons and threats, is pleased to announce that it is amending the terms of its non-brokered private placement (the “Offering”) previously announced on December 2, 2025.
-The amended Offering will be for a minimum of 5,769,230 units (“Units”) and up to a maximum of 11,538,461 Units at a price of $0.26 per Unit for minimum gross proceeds of approximately $1,500,000 up to maximum gross proceeds of approximately $3,000,000.
+18, 2025 (GLOBE NEWSWIRE) -- Liberty Defense Holdings Ltd. (“Liberty” or the “Company”) (TSXV: SCAN, OTCQB: LDDFF, FRANKFURT: LD2), a leading technology provider of AI-based next generation detection solutions for concealed weapons and threats, is pleased to announce that it is amending the terms of its non-brokered private placement (the “Offering”) previously announced on December 2, 2025 and December 12, 2025.
+The amended Offering will be for a minimum of 6,818,182 units (“Units”) and up to a maximum of 13,636,364 Units at a price of $0.22 per Unit for minimum gross proceeds of approximately $1,500,000 up to maximum gross proceeds of approximately $3,000,000.

 The Warrants are subject to an accelerated expiry if, any time after the date that is 61 days following the closing date of the Offering, the closing price of the Common Shares on the TSX Venture Exchange (“TSXV”), or such other market as the Common Shares may trade from time to time, is or exceeds $0.75 for any five (5) consecutive trading days, in which event the holders of the Warrant may, at the Company’s election, be given notice and the Company will issue a press release announcing that the Warrants will expire 5 days following the date of such press release.
 The Warrants may be exercised by the holder of the Warrant during the 5-day period between the date of the press release announcing the accelerated expiry date and the expiration of the Warrants.